Codecademy/docs/content/html/concepts/paragraphs/paragraphs.md

 ---
 Title: 'Paragraphs'
-Description: 'Paragraph element contains and displays a block of text.
-They are among the most common text-based HTML elements.
-They are block-level, which means it is as wide as its parent element and as tall as its contents height.
-The pargraph element is enclosed by an opening tag  and a closing tag : html  This is a block of text!
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.'
+Description: 'Paragraphs are block-level elements that contain and display a block of text.
+They are enclosed by an opening and closing tag.'
 Subjects:
   - 'Web Development'
   - 'Web Design'